-Significant historical events, people and places in their own locality.

-EYFS Year 1 Year 2 Observe changes in the environment e.g. through the seasons, growing Identify pictures of Worcester from the past Make simple comparisons between photos of Worcester now and in the past Talk about what Worcester was like to live in during a period of History Describe a significant historical event which happened in Worcestershire e.g Civil war, Cathedral, flooding, industry
+Significant historical events, people e and places in their own locality.
+Nursery EYFS Year 1 Year 2 • Knows some of the things that make them unique, and can talk about some of the similarities and differences in relation to friends or family.
+Observe changes in the environment e.g. through the seasons, growing Identify pictures of Worcester from the past Make simple comparisons between photos of Worcester now and in the past Talk about what Worcester was like to live in during a period of History Describe a significant historical event which happened in Worcestershire e.g Civil war, Cathedral, flooding, industry